 Requirements and license preparation for manicurists and nail technicians

-As long as you are at least seventeen (17) years old, you can start the first step toward becoming a licensed manicurist—graduating from nail technician school.
+As long as you are at least 17 years old, you can start the first step toward becoming a licensed manicurist—completing and graduating from nail technician school.

-The Board requires that you complete at least two hundred and fifty (250) hours of formal training and education.
+The board requires that you complete at least 250 hours of formal training and education.